KylaBendrik/drafting-dynamically/README.md

-#Drafting Dynamically
+# Drafting Dynamically

 This is a set of tools for quickly being able to follow drafting patterns, specifically the "single-breasted waistcoat" from 'The "Keystone" jacket and dress cutter'.
+(See it online [here](https://kylabendrik.github.io/drafting-dynamically/))

 This book from 1895 is full of excellent information about some basic tailored garments of the period.
 While the book is freely available online, it is also kind of difficult to follow at times.
 The old-fashioned language, out-of-order steps, and odd labeling choices make the process somewhat hard to follow.